pypa/setuptools/README.txt

   aspects of ``easy_install``, and supplied the doctests for the command-line ``.exe`` wrappers on Windows.

-* Phillip J. Eby is the principal author and maintainer of setuptools, and first proposed the idea of an importable binary distribution format for Python application plug-ins.
+* Phillip J. Eby is the seminal author of setuptools, and first proposed the idea of an importable binary distribution format for Python application plug-ins.